bernatbellmunt/ironh_project1/README.md

 2. Australia is the country where surfers are more attacked in the summer.

-3. White shark is the most deadly specie and is the specie that attacks more when not provoked.
+3. White shark is the most deadly species and is the species that attacks more when not provoked.